 The Anoka County Workhouse is a 240-bed minimum security correctional facility located on the Rum River Human Services Center campus in Anoka.
 The facility houses both male and female adults sentenced in Anoka County and will consider out-of-county court referrals.
-Inmates must meet minimum security placement criteria to serve a sentence at the Workhouse.
-A Work Release or “Huber” program is available for inmates with court approval to work during their incarceration.
-Work release status is a privilege requiring proof of employment and the approval of facility staff.
-Unemployed inmates may be eligible to serve on supervised work crews in the community.
-Inmate programming includes high school equivalency (GED) instruction, religious services, and chemical dependency support groups.
+Minimum security placement criteria must be met in order to serve a sentence at the Workhouse.
+A Work Release or “Huber” program is available for residents with court approval to work during their incarceration.
+Work Release status is a privilege requiring proof of employment and the approval of facility staff.
+Unemployed residents may be eligible to serve on supervised work crews in the community.
+Workhouse programming includes high school equivalency (GED) instruction, religious services, and chemical dependency support groups.

 If you have been court ordered to serve a sentence at the Anoka County Workhouse, you must report on your scheduled date and time to:

 Rum River Human Services Center - Vail Building